patriciarrs/Frontend-Mentor-Recipe-Page/README.md

 I used this function to set the width of the card:

-* For tablet size screens, the width of the card is 80vw (smaller than 73.6rem).
+- For tablet-size screens, the width of the card is 80vw (smaller than 73.6rem).
-* For desktop size screens, the width of the card is 73.6rem (smaller than 80vw).
+- For desktop-size screens, the width of the card is 73.6rem (smaller than 80vw).

 So, writing: